matuneville/ml-projects/README.md

 ## Cool projects

+- [**Sentence Grammar Acceptability (Español)**](NLP-with-transformers/BERT_spanish_sentence_acceptability/fine-tuning_BERT.ipynb): This project fine-tunes a BERT model to evaluate the grammatical acceptability of sentences in Spanish.
+Starting with a text pre-processing, that includes tokenizing sentences with a pre-trained BERT tokenizer, padding tokens, and creating attention masks, the model is then trained on labeled data (grammatically correct and incorrect sentences).
+The model learns to classify sentences with a high level of accuracy.
+Practical applications include grammar-checking tools or enhancing language-learning platforms.

 - [**U-Net Cloud Segmentation**](/deep-learning/satellite-images-cloud-segmentation): This project implements a U-Net model from scratch for segmenting clouds in satellite images, based on the architecture from the [original U-Net paper for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597).
 The model is designed to handle multi-channel inputs (RGB and near-infrared) for accurate cloud classification, providing pixel-wise segmentation of clouds in satellite imagery. _The implementation is complete, but the model is pending training and fine-tuning due to the high computational cost involved_.